Unravelling Metastable Markovian Open Quantum Systems: Three-State Model

 The above analysis illustrates that the steady state of the unravelled dynamics only visits states on the jumpless trajectory, as expected for a quantum reset process with a single jump operator.
 Fig.~\ref{fig:3_state:length_IM} shows how the steady state probability density can be parameterised in terms of the distance $\ell$ travelled along the jumpless trajectory.
-(Here, $\ell$ is the contour length along the trajectory, using a metric based on the the trace distance between nearby points.)
-The probability shows two peaks, corresponding to the two phases.
-The bright phase forms a broad peak centred near $\ket{\Tilde{\varphi}_+}$ while the dark phase is a sharp peak near $\ket{\varphi_a}$.
+Here, the distance between two nearby points $\psi$ and $\psi+d\psi$, denoted by $d\ell$, is given by the trace distance of the corresponding pure states $d\ell = \frac{1}{2}\|d\psi\|_1 = \frac{1}{2}\sum_i|\lambda_i|$, where $\lambda_i$ are the eigenvalues of $d\psi$ which are real \cite{Wilde2016}.
+Hence, the distance along the jumpless trajectory at time $\tau$ since the last reset is given by $\ell(\tau)=\frac{1}{2}\int_0^\tau \|\dot\psi(t)\|_1 dt$, where $\dot\psi(\tau)$ is the time derivative of the jumpless trajectory \eqref{equ:cond-sm}.
+The steady state probability density along the jumpless trajectory is given by $p(\ell)=p(\tau)d\tau/d\ell$, where $p(\tau)$ is the steady state probability density parameterised by time since the last reset.